Why Do Dogs Dig in Their Bed? Is This Normal?

 Why do dogs dig in their beds

-Dog’s ancestors used to do the same thing, notes Dr. Andrea Cermele, DVM, a veterinarian for Best Friends Animal Society.
+Dog’s ancestors used to do the same thing, notes Andrea Cermele, DVM, a veterinarian for Best Friends Animal Society.

 “Their wild ancestors dug spots in the dirt in places where they could hide away from predators and harsh weather,” Dr. Cermele explains.